 Note: classes are for automobiles regardless of mileage.
-All automobiles entered in the Preparation Group "Touring" will compete using a complete 5-component inspection and will be eligible for the "PCA Preparation" group award.
+All automobiles entered in the Preparation Group I "Touring" will compete using a complete 4-component inspection and will be eligible for the "PCA Preparation Group I" group award.
+All automobiles entered in the Preparation Group II "Touring" will compete using a 3-component inspection and will be eligible for the "PCA Preparation Group II" group award.